 Consider the scope of your assignment - writing about World War II in general is too broad; there's no way to effectively write about all of WWII in a standard sized research paper and make a coherent point.
 Instead, move to a specific aspect of WWII.
-For instance, how about focusing on the Battle of Midway, and then going to a specific focus of that battle - the role of communications intelligence in the U.S. victory in the battle.
+For instance, how about focusing on the Battle of Midway, and then going to a specific focus of that battle, such as the role of communications intelligence in the U.S. victory in the battle.

 Stating your topic as a question and then turning it into a hypothesis can also help you focus your topic and find supportive research data.
 A hypothesis is a statement of what you anticipate your research will show.
-Just like a thesis statement, a hypothesis must be manageable, interesting and specific, and it must be arguable - a debatable proposition that can be proved or disproved by research data.
+Just like a thesis statement, a hypothesis must be manageable, interesting, specific, and arguable (that is, a debatable proposition that can be proved or disproved by research data).